chrisgurney/chrisgurney.ca/src/md/faq.md

 - Are there any red flags in my experience, as it relates to this role?
 - What are the next steps?
+- Who would I be working with in the company?
+What do they do?
+- What’s the makeup of the team I’d be on, as far as experience and roles go?

 Product

 - What's the business model?
 - What's the short/long-term viability of the company?
+- How do designers fit into the workflow here?

+Design

+- What specific skills (if any) are you looking for to round out the team?
+- What sort of design processes do you have in place, how do you evaluate whether design is successful or not?
 - How would you characterize the maturity of the existing design process?
+- How do you do user research?

 HR

 - What are the company's values?
+What does this company value the most?
 - Compensation?

-Design

 Engineering

 - What's the tech stack?
 Front-end frameworks?
 - How would you characterize the maturity of the existing design process?